jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 }
 ```

+Did you notice that `userInfo` was declared but never used?
+Whether you did or didn't, a static analysis tool (or linter if you will) would likely notice it, as that is a very common feature that they provide.

-If you wanted to clean up the JavaScript code above, the only thing you'd be able to do automatically and safely is remove the assignment of `formatUserInfo(user)` to `userInfo`, as shown below.
+What to do about it though?
+If you wanted to clean up the excerpt above, the only thing you'd be able to do automatically and safely is remove the assignment of `formatUserInfo(user)` to `userInfo`, as shown below.

 ```js
 function formatUserName(user) {